cloudkucooland/AlarmClock/README.md

 [Dayton Audio PC105-8 4-inch full-range driver](https://www.microcenter.com/product/633680/PC105-8_4%22_Full-Range_Poly_Cone_Driver) Selected because Microcenter had it in stock and the size was right.
 Sound quality is adequate but not great.
 Maybe it'll be better once the enclosure is finished.

 I used a small microsd card, there is no need in my usecase for a big one.
+I bought a 128G Microcenter branded one with the Pi and speaker, but it was defective.
+I've not returned it yet because I'm lazy and it was only $10.
+I've never had a problem with Microcenter cards in the past, so I'm assuming this is a fluke.
+Why am I telling you this?
+I don't know.
+I don't know!

 # Need to add